EthanCai/programming-learning-notes/projects-part-2.md

 ## 熔断器

-- [Polly](https://github.com/App-vNext/Polly): Polly is a .NET 3.5 / 4.0 / 4.5 / PCL library that allows developers to express transient exception handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent manner.
+- [C#: Polly](https://github.com/App-vNext/Polly): Polly is a .NET 3.5 / 4.0 / 4.5 / PCL library that allows developers to express transient exception handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent manner.
-- [Hystrix](https://github.com/Netflix/Hystrix): Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
+- [Java: Hystrix](https://github.com/Netflix/Hystrix): Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
-- [Hystrix.NET](https://hystrixnet.codeplex.com): Hystrix.NET is a C# port of Hystrix, which is a latency and fault tolerance library for complex distributed systems.
+- [C#: Hystrix.NET](https://hystrixnet.codeplex.com): Hystrix.NET is a C# port of Hystrix, which is a latency and fault tolerance library for complex distributed systems.
-- [Hystrix-go](https://github.com/afex/hystrix-go): Netflix's Hystrix latency and fault tolerance library, for Go
+- [Go: Hystrix-go](https://github.com/afex/hystrix-go): Netflix's Hystrix latency and fault tolerance library, for Go

 ## Distributed Tracing

 - [Open Tracing](http://opentracing.io/): Consistent, expressive, vendor-neutral APIs for distributed tracing and context propagation
 - [zipkin](https://github.com/openzipkin/zipkin): Zipkin is a distributed tracing system

+## 杂项

+- [sonyflake](https://github.com/sony/sonyflake): A distributed unique ID generator inspired by Twitter's Snowflake